As of August 2024

 Stock Ownership.
 The Company and its shareholders are best served by operating under a long-term strategy that encourages the achievement of superior performance results.
 Stock ownership is an important tool to strengthen the alignment of interests of shareholders, directors, and Company management.
 As such, the Company has established stock ownership requirements for non-employee directors and senior officers.

 Communications and Confidentiality.
 It is important that the Company speak to employees, investors, and other outside constituencies with a single voice, and that management serve as the primary spokesperson.
-If a situation does arise in which it seems necessary for a non-employee director to speak on behalf of the Company to one of these constituencies, the director should consult with the General Counsel or Chief Investor Relations Officer.
+If a situation does arise in which it seems necessary for a non-employee director to speak on behalf of the Company to one of these constituencies, the director should consult with the General Counsel.
 The proceedings and deliberations of the Board and its committees shall be confidential.
 Each director shall maintain the confidentiality of information received in connection with his or her service as a director.

 Director Compensation; Charitable Contributions